jronallo/starterdeck-node/README.md

 - Deploy barebones version to heroku
 - Instructions for deploying to Heroku
 - Write script to keep DZSlides template and slides/shells/onstage.html updated
+- Include an example chat or audience questions slide

 ## License